ikucan/pykafarr/README.md

 ### Example:

 Message receipt.
 Wait for a maximum number of messages ro maximum amount of time to receive.
 Once either is reached, return with a Pandas frame, each row a message, each column a field as defined by the Avro schema for the message type.
+This is all fairly intuitive.

 ```python
 import pykafarr